FHPythonUtils/ImageEdit/documentation/reference/imageedit/effects.md

 def addText(image: Image.Image, text: str) -> Image.Image:
 ```

-Add text to an image such that the resultant image is in the form...
+Add text to an image such that the resultant image is in the form [img]|text.

-[img]|text.
 The text is in fira code and has a maximum length of 16 chars
 (text longer than this is truncated with "...")

 #### Arguments